Australia national baseball team at the Summer Olympics

 The Australia national baseball team was the third nation, after the United States and Sweden, to participate in baseball at the Summer Olympics, making their first appearance at the 1956 Games in Melbourne, and again as part of its demonstration at the 1988 Games in Seoul.

 Since baseball was first included as a medal sport at the 1992 Games in Barcelona, Australia has participated in three of the five tournaments.
 The best result achieved was in the 2004 Games in Athens, where Australia lost the gold medal match to Cuba to receive silver.
 Their medal tally puts them at 5th, equal to Chinese Taipei.

 Australia is the only country to have hosted an Olympic baseball tournament as a medal sport, won an Olympic medal, and done so in separate years: hosted in 2000, won silver in 2004.
 Australia is also one of only two countries—the other being the United States—to have hosted baseball events as both a non-medal and medal sport.

+Summer Olympics record

 Melbourne, 1956

 In 1956, two demonstration sports were allowed: a sport from the host nation and a foreign sport—Australian rules football and baseball respectively.
 Rather than the tournaments that would be played at future Games while still a demonstration sport, a single match was played against a team representing the United States selected from the U.S. Far East Command, on 1 December 1956, at the Melbourne Cricket Ground.

 Though many of the 114,000 people who attended were believed to be attending in anticipation of the athletics events to be held that afternoon, until an exhibition game played at the Los Angeles Memorial Coliseum in 2008 between the Los Angeles Dodgers and the Boston Red Sox, it had the largest attendance for a baseball game ever.
 Even with this distinctive home-ground advantage, the Australians were unable to win, losing 11–5 in six innings.